Quick FactsDirector/Principal: Mr. Jameile R. Choice

 School Division/Feeder Pattern:

-Schools Division 5 - Wilmer Hutchins High School Feeder Pattern
+Schools Division 5 - Seagoville High School Feeder Pattern

-New Times, New Talent, New TechThe mission of A. Maceo Smith New Tech High School is to be an outstanding school of choice where students are engaged in projects-based learning that develops 21st Century Skills supported by technology that prepares them for a competitive global society.About New Tech Network
+New Times, New Talent, New TechThe mission of New Tech High School at B.F.
+Darrell is to be an outstanding school of "choice", where learners (students) are engaged in projects-based learning that develops 21st Century skills supported by technology that prepares them for a competitive global society.About New Tech Network

 Project Based Learning